 Activision themselves are further buoyed by the success of such computer games as their first foray into IP licensing.
 In 1984 David Crane has taken a night off to see a movie at the local theatre: Columbia Picture’s smash-hit comedy Ghostbusters.
 The next day, the acquisitions group inside Activision asks Crane if can make a computer game based on the movie.
 The project is given a breakneck 10-week production schedule in order to be finished before the designer’s impending nuptials; Crane usually needs at least 500 hours to complete a game.
 It’s fortunate, then, that the designer has already spent some months developing a short game sequence where a vehicle is equipped and driven around the grid-like streets of a city, perhaps for a game in the James Bond realm.
 Adapting it for his Ghostbusters game is the only way Crane and his team of artists and programmers can finish it on time.
 Columbia works closely with Crane, supplying him with a videotape of the film under strict security, along with a copy of the shooting script and hundreds of pictures from the movie.
 Despite the shortened production schedule of Ghostbusters, Crane states at the time that “It’s as good a game as I could do if I took 10 years to do it.”

-Other Activision games of the era include Steve Cartwright’s Hacker, Alter Ego by Peter J. Favaro, and Crane’s life simulator Little Computer People.
+Other Activision computer games of the era include two ambitious life simulator programs: Alter Ego by Peter J. Favaro, and Crane’s Little Computer People.
 And while it doesn’t hack actual life, there’s also Steve Cartwright’s Hacker.
 The Kitchen brothers leave Activision in 1986 to create game development house Imagineering, Inc. They further found Absolute Entertainment as a publisher for their own games, as well as hired gun consultants for larger entities like Activision and Atari.
 Joining the brothers in this venture are several other former Active-ites, including the illustrious David Crane.
 Steve Cartwright eventually joins other former Activision office-mates over at Accolade in 1988.